 Benefits of Dual-Band (2.4 GHz + 5 GHz) Support

-- Flexible performance: Users can take advantage of 2.4 GHz for extended range in large homes, or use 5 GHz for faster speeds and lower latency in smaller, open spaces.
+Adaptable performance – Use 2.4 GHz for better range in larger homes, or 5 GHz for higher speed and lower latency in open layouts.

 While most robot vacuums only support 2.4 GHz Wi-Fi, a select group of high-end models now offer dual-band connectivity.
 This means they can connect to both 2.4 GHz and 5 GHz networks, providing faster speeds, lower latency, and better compatibility with modern routers.